vk-cs/docs-public/docs/en/_includes/_delete_net.md

-1. [Go to](https://msk.cloud.vk.com/app/en) you VK Cloud management console.
+1. [Go to](https://msk.cloud.vk.com/app/en) VK Cloud management console.
 1. Select the project, where the net is located.
 1. Go to **Cloud Networks → Networks**.
 1. Delete the net with one of the following ways: